mithril-security/aigovtool/client/README.md

 ## Pre-requisite steps on Azure

-Recently AAzure has upgraded the default kernel on Ubuntu 20.04 to 5.15.0-1045-azure.
+Recently Azure has upgraded the default kernel on Ubuntu 20.04 to 5.15.0-1045-azure.
 This breaks the ability to use AVX on SGX enclaves.
-The last known kernel that worked correctl was 5.15.0-1043-azure and therefore we'll downgrade tot hat kernel before we install the blindai-drm server.
+The last known kernel that worked correctly was 5.15.0-1043-azure and therefore we'll downgrade to that kernel before we install the blindai-drm server.

 Run the downgrade_kernel_azure.sh script to downgrade the kernel.
 ```bash
 ./downgrade_kernel_azure.sh
 ```

-This will present a warning asking if you want to abort removing the kenrrel you're currently using.
+This will present a warning asking if you want to abort removing the kernel you're currently using.
 Select **No** to continue removing the kernel.

 ![kernel warning](https://github.com/mithril-security/blindai_drm_fli/blob/main/docs/assets/kernel_removal_warning.png)